A little about Squid Proxy

-In this article, Squid Proxy Linux Installation and Configuration, we will cover the installation and configuration of the Squid proxy server.
-In this sense, Squid has been used by many private and public companies.
+In this article, we will cover the installation and configuration of the Squid proxy server.
+Squid has been used by most private and public companies.

-Thus, part of this popularization of Squid is related to the operational safety of the tool and its flexibility.
-Thus, this flexibility of Squid allows a wide range of access control.
-In addition, Squid can operate on various operating systems such as Linux, Windows, and BSD.
+Thus, part of this popularization of Squid is related to the operational security of the tool and its flexibility.

-Topics that will be covered in Squid Proxy for linux Installation and Configuration:
+Topics that will be covered in this post:

 1) Squid Installation

-Let us present a practice where we install Squid and do the initial configuration.
-This way, Windows users can get the tool by going to the Squid website: www.squid-cache.org/.
+Windows users can obtain the tool by accessing the Squid website:www .squid-cache.org/.
 For Linux users, installation can be done using the repositories:

 sudo apt-get install squid

-In this sense, after installation, let’s check if Squid is running satisfactorily.
-So, let’s use the following command:
+After installation, we will check that Squid is running satisfactorily.
+To do this, we will use the following command:

 sudo service squid status